Updated: April 12th, 2026

-Her primary care physician suggested medication for anxiety and depression.
-But while Lia certainly felt anxious about what was going on, she didn’t believe that was the root of her problem – and I agreed!
+While Lia certainly felt anxious about what was going on, she didn’t believe that was the root of her problem – and I agreed!
 Of course she felt anxious about losing her former vitality and zest for life.
 Who wouldn’t?

 Adrenal fatigue – fact or fiction?

-That’s why I typically use the terms “adrenal imbalance” or “adrenal dysfunction” to describe the issue commonly known as adrenal fatigue.
+That’s why I generally use the terms “adrenal imbalance” or “adrenal dysfunction” to describe the issue commonly known as adrenal fatigue.
 The bottom line is that if the adrenal glands aren’t producing the correct amounts of hormones, the body will respond negatively.

 Signs of adrenal fatigue